-You look at your painting and sigh a breath of relief at how it turned out.
+You look at your painting and sigh a breath of relief at how nice it turned out.

 Depending on what kind of surface you’ve spilled the paint on, you may need special products or alternative methods to remove the paint.